Leslie Warner Yule Campbell: Military career

 In 1886, Campbell was commissioned as a lieutenant in the King's Own Scottish Borderers, later transferring to the Sherwood Foresters.
 In 1888, he joined the Madras Staff Corps as a lieutenant, later attaining the rank of captain in the Indian Staff Corps in 1897.
 During a period of leave, he served as a press correspondent in the Tirah campaign between October 1897 and April 1898, under Generals William Lockhart and Richard Westmacott.
 From October 1902 to May 1904, he was employed as senior military administrator for musketry, and from 1 June 1904 until 1907, he held the position of Brigade Major.

 In the First World War, Campbell served as Commandant of the 89th Punjabis, participating in the Invasion of Cheikh Said, as well as the Gallipoli campaign, the raid on the Suez Canal, Battle of Loos, Siege of Kut, siege of Baghdad, and action at Jabal Al Harim.
 He later saw action in the Third Anglo-Afghan War.

 In 1918, Campbell was stationed in Sialkot as general officer commanding (GOC).
-The following year during martial law in Punjab, he was in charge of martial law at Gujarat, Gujranwala, and Lyallpur, when he issued the Salaaming Order, requiring Indians to salute British officers.
+The following year he was in charge of martial law at Gujarat, Gujranwala, and Lyallpur, when he issued the Salaaming Order, requiring Indians to salute British officers.
 The order was condemned by the Hunter Commission as humiliating, and Campbell was censured by the British Government.
 In the official inquiry following the Jallianwalla Bagh Massacre and other Punjab disturbances, he was not called as a witness before the Hunter Committee, though his colleagues including Aubrey J. O'Brien and A. C. Doveton defended his actions.
 He retired in December 1921 and moved back to England, where he bought Badshot House in Badshot Lea.